itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 ```
 ```
 	server {
 		# Domain name below.
-This can be ip address also
+This can be localhost:port also
 		server_name www.asstracker.in asstracker.in;

                 # Replace the following root path to your website or app folder